finos/open-source-readiness/docs/bok/Risks/Dependency-Risk.md

 Software dependency risk refers to the potential negative consequences of relying on external software components that can compromise the security, performance, or functionality of an organization's software systems.

+## Sustainability

+Open source _sustainability_ refers to the long-term viability and health of open-source software projects.
+Key issues in sustainability include [Key Person Risk](Staff-Risk) (including burn-out from key maintainers) and lack of funding.

+## Vulnerability

 </BoxOut>